Discussion in 'Religion Archives' started by garbonzo, Feb 16, 2012.

 What do you want to accomplish?

 Why don't you read the site?
+Please Register or Log in to view the hidden image!
 I want to accomplish this: convert someone to agnostic. :shrug:

 I glossed over it.